Shard polytopes: Preliminaries

 \subsection{Quotient fans and quotientopes}

-We now consider the geometry of lattice quotients of the weak order.
+\enlargethispage{.4cm} We now consider the geometry of lattice quotients of the weak order on~$\fS_n$.
 First, lattice congruences naturally yield quotient fans described in the following statement.
-Although stated in the more general context of hyperplane arrangements in~\cite{Reading-HopfAlgebras} (see also~\cite{Reading-PosetRegionsChapter}), we prefer to focus here on its simple version on the braid arrangement.
+Although stated in the more general context of hyperplane arrangements in~\cite{Reading-HopfAlgebras} (see also~\cite{Reading-PosetRegionsChapter}), we restrict to a simple version for the braid arrangement.

-\begin{theorem}[\cite{Reading-HopfAlgebras}] Any lattice congruence~$\equiv$ of the weak order on~$\fS_n$ defines a complete fan~$\fan_\equiv$, called \defn{quotient fan}, whose chambers are obtained by glueing together the chambers~$\polytope{C}(\sigma)$ of the braid fan~$\Fan_n$ corresponding to the permutations~$\sigma$ that belong to the same congruence class~of~$\equiv$. \end{theorem}
+\begin{theorem}[\cite{Reading-HopfAlgebras}] Any lattice congruence~$\equiv$ of the weak order on~$\fS_n$ defines a complete fan~$\fan_\equiv$, called a \defn{quotient fan}, whose chambers are obtained by gluing together the chambers~$\polytope{C}(\sigma)$ of the braid fan~$\Fan_n$ corresponding to the permutations~$\sigma$ that belong to the same congruence class~of~$\equiv$. \end{theorem}

-As it turns out, the quotient fans of all lattice congruences of the weak order are polytopal.
+As it turns out, the quotient fans of all lattice congruences of the weak order on~$\fS_n$ are polytopal.